 If you would like to volunteer as a note-taker for students registered with Accessibility Srevices, learn what is involved and how to become a volunteer note-taker.

 If you need additional time to complete your graduate degree due to disability-related barriers, we can support you.

-- Create a modified work plan with your Disability Advisor and share it with your supervisor.
+- Create a modified work plan with your Accessibility Advisor and share it with your supervisor.

-- If you or your supervisor expresses concern about your graduate funding, talk to your Disability Advisor about options.
+- If you or your supervisor expresses concern about your graduate funding, talk to your Accessibility Advisor about options.